-FOR THE YEARS ENDED DECEMBER 31, 2018, 2017 AND 2016
+FOR THE YEARS ENDED DECEMBER 31, 2020 AND 2019

 The following graphs illustrate the percentage changes in (i) the market price of the Shares (as reflected by the line "Market"), (ii) the Fund's NAV (as reflected by the line "NAV"), and (iii) the closing levels of the Index (as reflected by the line "DBIQ Opt Yield Crude Oil Index ER").
-Whenever the Treasury Income, Money Market Income and T-Bill ETF Income, if any, earned by the Fund exceeds Fund expenses, the price of the Shares generally exceeds the level of the Index primarily because the Share price reflects Treasury Income, Money Market Income from the Fund's collateral holdings whereas the Index does not consider such income.
+Whenever the Treasury Income, Money Market Income and T-Bill ETF Income earned by the Fund exceeds Fund expenses, the price of the Shares generally exceeds the level of the Index primarily because the Share price reflects Treasury Income, Money Market Income and T-Bill ETF Income from the Fund's collateral holdings whereas the Index does not consider such income.
 There can be no assurances that the price of the Shares or the Fund's NAV will exceed the Index levels.